Living Wills & Advanced Health Directive

 We Can Help

-Whatever your situation or healthcare wishes, the estate planning lawyers at Church, Langdon, Lopp, Banet Law New Albany, IN can help.
-We understand the issues and can guide you through the process.
-We will work closely with you and help you make the best decisions possible.
-We have efficiently and effectively guided many people through the process of drafting healthcare advance directives, and we look forward to working with you.
+Whatever your situation or healthcare wishes, the estate planning lawyers at Church, Langdon, Lopp, Banet Law can help.
+We understand the issues and can guide you through the process to help you make the best decisions possible.
+Our attorneys have efficiently and effectively guided many people through the process of drafting healthcare advance directives, and we look forward to working with you.
 For skilled and knowledgeable representation, contact us by calling 812-725-8224 or filling out our online form.
-Based in New Albany, Indiana, we proudly serve communities throughout Kentuckiana; Floyd, Clark and Harrison County, Indiana and Louisville Metro/Jefferson County, Kentucky.